trapala/Readability-Score/README.md

 # Readability-Score
-Project using regexes and the Math class.
+The program determines how difficult a text is and for which age it is most suitable, using regexes and the Math class.
 For more details, visit https://hyperskill.org/projects/39?track=17